mozilla/taar-lite/docs/GraphRepresentation.md

 ## Graph pruning

-Another class of treatments we may wish to apply involves modifying the vertices or edges of the relational graph themselves, possibly as a function of the edge weights.
+Another class of treatments we may wish to apply involves modifying the sets of vertices or edges of the relational graph themselves, possibly as a function of the edge weights.
 For example, we may wish to remove vertices or edges that fall below a minimum relevance threshold, in order to avoid recommending rare add-ons.